PastelPrism/freecodecamp-full-stack-developer/README.md

 ##### ℹ️ _P.S._ _P.S._ _P.S._ _P.S._ _P.S._

-A little fun fact while you wait for this ReadMe to finish.
+A little fun fact while you wait for this README to finish.

 💡 Did you know that animals can experience time differently from humans?
 To smaller animals the world moves much slower!
 So if you are ever late, just tell your boss that you were accidently living on Salamander time 🦎